Quantalabs/blog.rvind.dev/content/riemann.md

 The first 2 chords visualized on a Tonnetz
 </p>

 For the first two chords, we can see that they are separated by an $LP$ transformation.
 This $LP$ transformation is very common, and is often called a "chromatic mediant"[^3].
-Chromatic mediants are quite useful to add color to a piece and it's harmonic motion.
+Chromatic mediants are quite useful to add color to a piece, and it's harmonic motion.

 We can also look at the transformation from G# minor to D major: